Welcome to our gallery featuring some incredible brick and rock paneling ideas from Fauxpanels.com of Barron Designs!

 13. Faux Layered Stone Accent Wall with Passthrough

 This is a clean look for layered faux stone, making the accent wall look more contemporary than rustic, but still providing an eye-catching alternative to the cream walls.

-14. Faux Layered Stone Accent Wall in Master Bedroom
+14. Faux Layered Stone Accent Wall in Primary Bedroom

 Layered stone as an accent wall in a bedroom is an attractive way to make the bed a focal point.
-Headboard or no headboard, visitors are going to notice the master bedroom.
+Headboard or no headboard, visitors are going to notice the primary bedroom.